martinvonz/jj/docs/tutorial.md

 `jj diffedit` (typically) results in a different state, which means that descendant commits may have conflicts.

-Other commands for rewriting contents of existing commits are `jj restore -i`, `jj split`, `jj unsquash -i`.
+Other commands for rewriting contents of existing commits are `jj split`, `jj unsquash -i` and `jj move -i`.
 Now that you've seen how `jj squash -i` and `jj diffedit` work, you can hopefully figure out how those work (with the help of the instructions in the diff).